Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions: Quality of the spectral approximation by the PSWFs

 \subsection{Approximation by the PSWFs in Sobolev spaces}

-In this paragraph, we study the quality of approximation by the PSWFs in the Sobolev space $H^s([-1,1])$.
-We provide an $L^2([-1,1])$--error bound of the approximation of a function $f\in H^s([-1,1])$ by the $N-$th partial sum of its expansion in the basis of PSWFs.
+In this paragraph, we study the quality of approximation by the PSWFs in the Sobolev space $H^s([-1,1]).$ We provide an $L^2([-1,1])$-error bound of the approximation of a function $f\in H^s([-1,1])$ by the $N-$th partial sum of its expansion in the basis of PSWFs.

-To simplify notation we will write $I:=[-1,1]$.
-In this paragraph, $\|\cdot\|_2$ denotes the norm in $L^2(I)$.
-We should mention that different spectral approximation by the PSWFs in $H^s=H^s(I)$ have been already given in \cite{Boyd1, Chen, Wang}.
+To simplify notation we will write $I=[-1,1]$.
+We should mention that different spectral approximation results by the PSWFs in $H^s(I)$ have been already given in \cite{Boyd1, Chen, Wang}.
 More precisely, the following result has been proved in \cite{Chen}.
-Here $a_k (f):=\int_{-1}^1 f(x)\psi_{k,c}(x)\, dx$.
+Here $a_k (f)=\int_{-1}^1 f(x)\psi_{k}(x)\, dx$.

 \begin{theorem}\mbox{$({\bf Theorem\, 3.1\, in }\,\cite{Chen}).$} Let $f\in H^s(I),\, s\geq 0$.
 Then

 where $C, \delta$ are independent of $f, N$ and $c.$ \end{theorem}